 Once your case is filed, your creditors and their collectors are not allowed to call or contact you in any way whatsoever.
-If they continue to contact you, they can be sanctioned by the Court and be sued for money damages.
+If they continue to contact you, they can be sanctioned by the court and sued for monetary damages.
 All lawsuits, collection activities, and wage garnishments must also stop.
-With a filed bankruptcy case, you will not have to worry about being harassed by your creditors while you under federal bankruptcy protection.
+With a filed bankruptcy case, you will not have to worry about being harassed by your creditors while you are under federal bankruptcy protection.
 The pressure is off, and then life gets much - much better.

 What do I get to keep in Chapter 7?

 Although Chapter 7 is often referred to as a liquidation, the reality of the matter is that you get to keep a lot!!
 The idea in a Chapter 7 bankruptcy is to give you a fresh start, a new financial life - not to leave you with nothing.
 Many of your assets and property are exempt from lenders under federal and state law.
 Thus, when you file for bankruptcy with the help of a seasoned bankruptcy lawyer, you get to keep those exempt assets.